binzhang-u5f6c/binzhang-u5f6c.github.io/content/posts/algorithms/heapsort.md

 ## 2. Maintaining the heap property

-The algorithm are implemented below.
+The algorithm is implemented below.

 ```c
 void max_heapify(int *a, int n, int i)